theer1k/theer1k/README.md

 ## About me

-- 🌱 I’m currently interested in learning more about **AWS, GraphQL, and Next.js**
+- 🌱 I’m currently interested in learning more about **AWS, Terraform, and Next.js**
 - 👨‍💻 Take a look at [indianboy.com.br](https://indianboy.com.br)
 - 📝 I regularly write articles on [DEV.to](https://dev.to/theer1k)
 - 💬 Ask me about **software engineering or frontend technologies**